GSA Schedule Consolidation

 Phase 3 - Ongoing

-August 1, 2020 GSA began working with vendors who hold more than one GSA legacy contract to begin the process of consolidating those contracts into one final MAS contract.
-GSA will be working individually with all impacted contractors to put together a consolidation plan during Government FY2021 and expects Phase 3 to take 5+ years to fully complete.
+On August 1, 2020, GSA began working with vendors that hold more than one GSA Schedule legacy contract to begin the process of consolidating those contracts into one final GSA Multiple Award Schedule (MAS) contract.
+GSA has been working with impacted contractors over the past year to put together consolidation plans.

-The Gormley Group’s (TGG) Federal Acquisition expertise is unmatched in the Industry having helped thousands of companies secure and maintain their Schedule contracts.
-Since it was announced that GSA was moving towards consolidating its 24 Schedules into the new MAS Contract, TGG has been following the progress very closely and responding to Requests for Information (RFIs) when GSA needed Industry input.
+TGG’s Federal Acquisition expertise is unmatched in the industry, having helped thousands of companies secure and maintain their GSA MAS Schedule contracts.
+Since it was announced that GSA was moving towards consolidating its 24 Schedules into the one, new MAS Contract, TGG has followed the progress very closely and responded to Requests for Information (RFIs) when GSA needed Industry input.
 We are extremely conversant with the new GSA MAS Contract Program and are currently helping existing clients impacted by Phase 3 of the consolidation to determine the best strategy forward.
-Let us put our experience, knowledge, and skills to work for you to identify where we can help your company with the new GSA MAS Contract.
+Let us put our experience, knowledge, and skills to work for you to identify where we can help your company with the new GSA MAS Program.